fmerg/pymerkle/USAGE.md

     f.write(tree.__str__())
 ```

-_Note_: Avoiding printing Merkle-tree with huge number of node in the above fashion
+_Note_: Avoid printing Merkle-tree with huge number of node in the above fashion

 ### File and object encryption